 Now, this recipe for hibachi fried rice does call for day-old rice.
 But, if you don't have any leftovers, you can still make this recipe with freshly cooked rice.
 Don't worry, it'll be almost just as delicious with the fresh stuff.

-When it comes to rice, for traditional Japanese fried rice, you'll want to use short-grain rice.
-Whereas, for Chinese fried rice, you'll want to use long-grain white rice like jasmine rice.
+When it comes to rice for fried rice recipes, for traditional Japanese fried rice, you'll want to use short-grain rice.
+Whereas, for Chinese fried rice, you'll want to use long-grain white rice like jasmine rice or basmati rice.
 Really anything you have will work great, but those are just two suggestions for two different styles of hibachi fried rice.

 For the sesame oil, I prefer toasted sesame oil as this has the richest sesame flavor.
 If you aren't a big fan of that flavor, then stick with the non-toasted sesame oil or even vegetable oil.